 So where can these families find help in Palm Beach County?
 Fortunately, a solid network of support services is available, such as the Relative Caregivers Project through the Legal Aid Society of Palm Beach County, funded by Children's Services Council of Palm Beach County, and the Kin Support Project of Families First.
 These programs offer families expert advice and help finding emotional, financial, legal and physical help.

-For example, the Relative Caregivers Project provides free legal services for low-income people to help stabilize the new family and help maneuver through many choices and decisions, says Judith Migdal-Mack, an attorney with the Relative Caregivers Project.
+For example, the caregivers project provides free legal services for low-income people to help stabilize the new family and help maneuver through many choices and decisions, says Judith Migdal-Mack, supervising attorney with the Relative Caregivers Project.

-“One of the choices the relatives have to make is what type of documents they will need so they can provide the proper care for the children,” Migdal-Mack says.
-“If the plan to keep the children is long-term, temporary legal custody will give the relatives the ability to enroll the children in school, obtain medical and educational records, consent to medical treatment and seek federal housing without terminating the parents’ rights.
+“One of the choices the relatives has to make is what type of documents they will need so they can provide the proper care for the children,” Migdal-Mack says.
+“If the plan to keep the children is long term, temporary legal custody will give the relatives the ability to enroll the children in school, obtain medical and educational records, consent to medical treatment and seek federal housing without terminating the parents’ rights.
 This document must be obtained in court.”